 How to Make a Standard Height Toilet Taller

-If you have a standard height toilet and unsure whether to change to a Comfort Height Toilet or not, then you could also try a toilet riser.
-There are several brands that make this inexpensive product that will add several inches to the height of your toilet.
-A toilet riser will boost your toilet height like a Comfort height, without the need to purchase and install a whole new toilet.
+If you have a standard toilet and unsure whether to change to a Comfort Height Toilet or not, then you could also try a toilet riser.
+There are several brands that make this inexpensive product that will add several inches to the toilet bowl height.
+Toilet seat risers will boost your toilet bowl height like a Comfort height, without the need to purchase and install a whole new toilet.

 Comfort height toilets and Standard height toilets have their positives and negatives.
 Neither toilet is better than the other however on will be more suitable for certain people more than the other.
 The problem arises if there is a mixture of people in a household that may benefit from using one more than the other.
-If this is the case, then hopefully there is a choice of bathrooms to use so that there can be both comfort and standard toilets available.
+If this is the case, then hopefully there is a choice of bathrooms to use so that there can be both standard and comfort height toilets available.

 Hopefully, this Comfort height vs Standard height toilet article has helped you decide which toilet has the ideal height for your home.